updated September 17, 2021

 CARES ACT IMPLICATIONS FOR EMPLOYEE BENEFIT PLANS

 The Coronavirus Aid, Relief, and Economic Security Act (“CARES Act”), enacted on March 27, 2020, was the third piece of legislation passed in an attempt to address the economic impact of COVID-19.
-The CARES Act includes a number of provisions affecting qualified retirement plans and IRAs, as well as group health plans.
+The CARES Act included a number of provisions affecting qualified retirement plans and IRAs, as well as group health plans.
 The provisions likely to be of the most interest to employers sponsoring qualified retirement plans and group health plans are outlined in this newsletter.

 QUALIFIED RETIREMENT PLANS